 Presidents Day is a federal holiday and a bank holiday — but that doesn’t necessarily mean your local bank will shut its doors.
 It only means that the Federal Reserve System won’t open or make any transactions.
 Most banks follow the lead of the Federal Reserve and close on the 10 major federal holidays, including Presidents Day.

-It’s a three-day weekend for many, so follow this guide, but also call your local branch ahead of time to confirm before you assume it’ll be open when you need it.
+It’s a three-day weekend for many businesses, so follow this guide, but also call your local branch ahead of time to confirm before you assume it’ll be open or closed when you need it.
 “Are banks closed today?” and “Are banks open tomorrow?” are two questions you’ll want answered before you find yourself in a financial pinch on a holiday.

 Banks Open on Presidents Day